iliags/chip8/README.md

 #### Linux

-`libasound2-dev` is required for the `cpal` crate, it can be installed with `sudo apt-get install -y libasound2-dev`.
+`libasound2-dev` is required for the `cpal` crate on linux, it can be installed with `sudo apt-get install -y libasound2-dev`.

+In some cases, linux may also require `sudo apt-get install -y libclang-dev libgtk-3-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libssl-dev`

 ### WASM